INTRODUCTION TO SMALLHOLDING

 Do bring: outdoor clothes, clean wellies, waterproofs and a change of clothes if it looks like rain.

 If you’re after a relaxed, practical couple of days on the farm, our informal Fun on the Farm Weekend might tempt you.
-If you want to focus entirely on sheep pigs & cattle, our Introduction to Sheep, Pigs & Cattle course might be the thing.
+If you want to focus entirely on sheep or pigs or cattle, have a look at our Sheep for Beginners, Pigs for Beginners and Cattle for Beginners courses.

 “This really was excellent – and thank you for arranging such beautiful weather too!
 I learnt a lot, and whether my move is fast or takes a couple of years (depending on the housing market) the advice will be timeless.”
 P V-S, Oxon